 Experience & Expertise

-Alexander practises in commercial law, extradition, public law, professional discipline, and financial crime.
+Alexander practises in regulatory and financial crime, extradition, public law, professional discipline, and commercial law.
 Commercial instructions include contractual and company disputes, insolvency, chancery, trustee disputes and civil fraud matters.
 He conducts first instance extradition hearings and High Court Appeals both for those sought for extradition and for Requesting Judicial Authorities.

 Alexander also has significant experience in judicial review in a variety of contexts, including sports law and prison law.
 He acts frequently in professional discipline matters, for and against regulators.
-He has acted in complex, lengthy and high value frauds, money laundering and corruption cases.
+He has acted in complex, lengthy and high value fraud, financial services, money laundering and corruption cases.
 His experience spans both criminal and civil fraud.
-He advises companies on issues of compliance with anti-corruption, money laundering and health and safety regulations.
+He advises companies on issues of compliance with financial regulation, anti-corruption, money laundering and health and safety regulations.

 Extradition & Regulatory Crime

-He is a specialist panel member for the Crown Prosecution Service.
+Alexander is a specialist panel member for the Crown Prosecution Service extradition unit.
 He has significant experience before the Administrative Court and at first instance hearings.
+He acts on both sides and in cases under both Part 1 and Part 2 of the Extradition Act 2003.

-He has acted for companies and individuals in food safety, health and safety, environmental and planning law prosecutions.
+He is a Specialist Regulatory Advocate in Health and Safety matters and has acted for regulators, companies and individuals in health and safety, food safety, environmental and planning law prosecutions – including in fatality cases.
 He has conducted a large number of local authority regulatory prosecutions including under the Licensing Act 2003, Food Hygiene (England) Regs 2006, Environmental Protection Act 1980 and Consumer Protection from Unfair Trading Regulations 2008.

 He acts on both sides and in cases under both Part 1 and Part 2 of the Extradition Act 2003.

 Financial Crime & Fraud

-He has extensive experience dealing with both civil and criminal fraud and has acted in complex fraud, money laundering, pension fraud and corruption cases.
+He has extensive experience dealing with both civil and criminal fraud and has acted in complex fraud, financial services, money laundering, pension fraud and corruption cases.
 He has conducted lengthy and high value trials both as led junior and as a junior alone.
 His work also includes breaches of financial services and consumer regulations.